 This carried on and dad got back on the chair by the end of week one.
 Then I received an update one month down the line.

-Sorry it’s taken me so long to contact you, I know our 4 weeks are
+Sorry it’s taken me so long to contact you, I know our 4 weeks are almost up.

 Firstly I just want to start off by saying that contacting you has

 been the best thing we have ever done.
 We wish we had done it sooner.

 Olivia is sleeping through the night in her own cot!!
 Now there’s